 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Yes, I usually ask about attendance figures as it impacts a school in terms of potential renovations or replacement schools, primarily due to the fact that our local principal in Sanirajak provided a tour of the kindergarten rooms, as there are over 30 students.
+Yes, I usually ask about attendance figures as it impacts a school in terms of potential renovations or replacement schools, and primarily because our local principal in Sanirajak provided a tour of the kindergarten rooms where there are over 30 students.
 He also stated that next year an additional 30 students are anticipated in kindergarten.

-I believe the Sanirajak DEA prepared a plan to allow kindergarten students to take all-day classes.
+I believe the DEA prepared a plan to allow kindergarten students to take all-day classes.
 The school in Sanirajak is now too small to accommodate this kind of exponential growth.
-Now, I would like to urge the minister along with his colleague, the Minister of CGS, to discuss this urgently.
-Where are you now in terms of replacement plans for the school in Sanirajak?
+I would like to urge the minister, along with his colleague, the Minister of CGS, to discuss this urgently.
+Where are you now in terms of planning for a replacement school in Sanirajak?
 Thank you, Mr. Speaker.